 Sport Singapore welcomes its second batch of brand ambassadors!
 They are your everyday Singaporeans, tackling the same demands of life as you do, but SportSG's newest sport and fitness influencers also hold a strong belief that sport can inspire us to live better.
 Get to know them in our feature series here!

 He may not be a big name in football just yet, but Anders Aplin is certainly one to watch.

-Besides being captain of Singapore Premier League side Geylang International FC (GIFC), Anders is also a defender on the national football team, and most recently, one of Sport Singapore’s newest brand ambassadors.
+Having joined J2 League leaders Matsumoto Yamaga for the rest of the 2018 season, Anders was also the captain of Singapore Premier League side Geylang International FC (GIFC), and a defender on the Singapore national football team.
+Most recently, one of Sport Singapore’s newest brand ambassadors.

-Just a few years ago, Anders was an average university undergraduate with a burning passion for football, playing in his school team and the National Football League (NFL).
+Just a few years ago, Anders was an average university undergraduate with a burning passion for football, playing in his school team and the National Football League (NFL) for clubs such as Singapore Cricket Club, Singapore Vipers, and Singapore Recreation Club.
 He only signed his first professional contract with GIFC in 2016.